 What should I do if I think my meter reading is wrong?

 If your electric meter reading seems wrong, contact your supplier to let them know that there could be something wrong with your meter.

-To learn more about switching electricity, review our energy switching FAQ guide.
+To learn more about switching electricity, take a look at our energy switching FAQs.